yuttie/initchart/README.md

 # initchart

-Visual profiling of Emacs init process.
+Visual and interactive profiling of Emacs init process.

 See [this page](http://yuttie.github.io/initchart/) for examples.